NIH-NICHD/Elements-of-Style-Workflow-Creation-Maintenance/classes/Building-A-Nextflow-Script/README.md

 ### What is [Docker](https://www.docker.com/) <img src="https://github.com/NIH-NICHD/Elements-of-Style-Workflow-Creation-Maintenance/blob/main/assets/Moby-Logo.png" width=50 align=left>?

+Just to recap a bit.
 Docker is the application we use to build our containerized images.
 It turns our code into an image that can be run interactively or be placed upon a virtual machine that we spin up on CAVATICA as part of a workflow.
 The logo that is associated with `Docker` is a whale but looks like a containership.
 Containers revolutionized the shipping industry by creating a uniform entity that could permits disparate items to be packaged in the same manner allowing devices that do not know what they contain to carry those items.
 Much in the same way that `packets` revolutionized communication with the internet.
 This is why we concern ourselves with containers.

 ### Install Nextflow